 Formed through a mutual love of gathering round warm festival bonfires and improvising, Maniére des Bohémiens spent many hours working together on the distinctive swing sound and many more on learning the melodies and developing them through improvisation.

-Manière des Bohémiens’ current line-up of Rob Rosa – Violin, Roger Rosa & Rob Coates – Guitars, Peter Beardsworth – Sax, Matt Marks – Accordion and Mark Houlgate/Catherine Jones – Bass have now collectively played over 300 shows which has created a tight, energetic sound which has made people get up on their feet up and down the land.
-This year was another huge step forwards for the band with a clutch of festival appearances including Boomtown, Port Eliot Literary Festival and Elderflower Festival.
+Manière des Bohémiens’ current line-up of Rob Rosa – Violin, Roger Rosa & Rob Coates – Guitars, Matt Marks – Accordion and Mark Houlgate – Bass have now collectively played over 400 shows which has created a tight, energetic sound which has made people get up on their feet up and down the land.
+They have made many festival appearances including Boomtown, Port Eliot Literary Festival and Elderflower Festival.
 They’ve also appeared at Bestival, Camp Bestival, Summer Sundae, Matt & Phreds, Kendal Calling, Limetree, Headstock, Larmer Tree, Towersey Folk and Fire in the Mountain to name a few.
 They are regularly the headline act at their hometown Nottingham gigs and have also had support slots for Jools Holland, Polar Bear and Quantic.
 They’ve been played on 6 music several times and have been included on Tom Robinson’s ‘best of Introducing’ podcast.

 The word of mouth galvanising this band has been phenomenal and since their first big gig in October 2009 their following has grown resulting in packed out gigs left right and centre.
 They get people on their feet and have been attracting many ‘Lindy Hop’ dancers who turn up, do their thing and get the dance floor moving!